rotki/rotki/docs/api.rst

   :reqjsonarr optional[string] description: Longer description given to the event.
   :reqjsonarr optional[string] counterparty: A protocol counterparty given to the calendar event.
   :reqjsonarr optional[string] address: Address linked to the calendar event.
+  :resjson optional[string] color: The color to render the event in the frontend with.

   **Example Response**: